 Did you know that hair is more delicate when it’s wet and thus more prone to breakage?
 This is especially true for bleach damaged hair, so it’s important to use the right kind of tool when detangling wet hair.
 A regular hair brush isn’t going to cut it!

-Instead, we recommend using a Detangle Wet Brush, which has soft silicone bristles that gently tease apart snarls sans breakage.
+Instead, we recommend using a wide-toothed Bamboo Comb or Wet Hair Detangler Brush, which has soft silicone bristles that gently tease apart snarls sans breakage.
 Plus, its ergonomic design makes detangling your hair a breeze.

 5. Avoiding Trims

 In the hopes to maintain your lengths as long as possible, you might have skipped a few hair trims.
 Big mistake!
 Bleach damaged hair and heat damaged hair are prone to split ends.
 When you don’t get your ends trimmed, those split ends can travel up the hair shaft, leading to breakage much closer to your scalp.
 Translation?
 Frizz and flyaways.

 Make sure to schedule a trim at least once every three months and even more often if you’re noticing split ends.
 If you’re on a quest to repair damaged hair, this step is absolutely essential.

 6. Skipping Heat Protection